nagendramishr/mini-rag-quickstart/README.md

    <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/eecff9c7-e25d-4c34-b287-3a7c95c07e03" width="500">

-# TESTING TO SEE IT IN ACTION:
+# Testing the RAG Model:

-Now, you can post a message in the teams channel and after a few minutes, you will see a response.
+Now that the data has been upload and your **Azure** services configured, you can test the solution by posting a message in the teams channel and after a few minutes, you will see a response.

    <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/e12e0d46-cde9-4aec-9866-e31785b781b4" width="600">